ashfakshibli/code-era-judge/readme.md

 CodeEra is a web contest platform

-- [For Individual University, College, School Contest Platform for there own management]
+- For Individual University, College, School Contest Platform for there own management
-- [Built with Laravel the best PHP framework] (https://laravel.com)
+- Built with [Laravel](https://laravel.com) PHP framework